Japan's Abe to push pacifist constitution reform after strong election win

-TOKYO (Reuters) - Prime Minister Shinzo Abe, buoyed by a huge election win for lawmakers who favor revising Japan’s post-war, pacifist constitution, signaled a push towards his long-held goal on Monday but will need to convince a divided public to succeed.
+TOKYO, Oct 23 (Reuters) - Prime Minister Shinzo Abe, buoyed by a huge election win for lawmakers who favour revising Japan’s post-war, pacifist constitution, is likely to push towards his long-held goal but will need to convince a divided public to succeed.

-Parties in favor of amending the U.S.-drafted charter won nearly 80 percent of the seats in Sunday’s lower house election, media counts showed.
+Parties in favour of amending the U.S.-drafted charter won nearly 80 percent of the seats in Sunday’s lower house election, media counts showed.
+Four seats remain to be called and final figures are expected later on Monday.

 That left the small, new Constitutional Democratic Party of Japan (CDPJ) as the biggest group opposed to Abe’s proposed changes.

-Formed by liberal members of the Democratic Party, which imploded before the election and no longer exists in the lower house, the CDPJ won 55 seats, a final count by public broadcaster NHK shows.
-That is a fraction of the ruling bloc’s two-thirds majority of 313 seats in the 465-member chamber.
+Formed by liberal members of the Democratic Party, which no longer exists in the lower house, it won 54 seats, a fraction of the ruling bloc’s two-thirds majority in the 465-member chamber.

-Abe said he wanted to get other parties on board, including Tokyo Governor Yuriko Koike’s new conservative Party of Hope, and was not insisting on a target of changing the constitution by 2020 that he floated this year.
+Abe said he wanted to get other parties, including Tokyo Governor Yuriko Koike’s new conservative Party of Hope, on board and was not insisting on a target of changing the constitution by 2020 that he floated earlier this year.

-“We won a two-thirds majority as the ruling bloc, but it is necessary to strive to form a wide-ranging agreement among the ruling bloc and opposition (to revise the constitution),” Abe told a news conference on Monday.

-“And then we aim to win the understanding of the people, so that we can gain a majority in a referendum,” Abe said.
-He stopped short of claiming to have won a mandate for amending the constitution in Sunday’s election.
+“First, I want to deepen debate and have as many people as possible agree,” he told a Japanese broadcaster late on Sunday.

 Amending the charter’s pacifist Article 9 would be hugely symbolic for Japan.
 Supporters see it as the foundation of post-war democracy but many conservatives view it as a humiliating imposition after Japan’s defeat in 1945.